 Letting someone into your financial life is one of the most intimidating things that many people do.
-Over the course of operating Summerhill Financial Solutions, many of my clients have become friends.
+Over the course of operating Summerhill Financial Services, many of my clients have become friends.
 I hope I can do the same with you.

-I began Summerhill Financial Solutions out of a desire to use my financial knowledge to help clients realise their potential as individuals, not to just make money.
+I began Summerhill Financial Services out of a desire to use my financial knowledge to help clients realise their potential as individuals, not to just make money.
 I carefully select my clients to ensure that our goals are aligned.